influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withTasks(tasks)
 ```

-Tasks are a list of DAG tasks
+"Tasks are a list of DAG tasks"

 ### fn spec.templateDefaults.dag.withTasksMixin